-Department for Education school number 878 - 3316 What kind of school is this?
+Department for Education School number 0/0 - 3310 What kind of school is this?
 Academy Does this school have a religious character?
 Church of England, Diocese of Exeter Who is the Admissions authority?
 Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 12 Catchment area?
 Yes School Supplementary Information Form (SIF)?
 Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: Exmouth Community College Do we ask children to wear a uniform?
 Yes Applications When can parents apply for admission to Reception?
 15 November 2019 to 15 January 2020 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
 16 April 2020 When should appeals for admissions to Reception be submitted?
-15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
+15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; from 1 June 2020 for Years 1 to Year 6.
 Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments The policy was amended on 1 November to reflect the conversion from community school to academy.
+Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.
 Oversubscription criteria